jefftranter/68000/newlib_example/newlib/README.md

 The script build.sh will download, build and install a suitable cross-compiler version of gcc and then build and install newlib.

+The version of gcc, 5.4.0, is the last one that supported the m68k platform.

 The i/o routines for the TS2 use the TUTOR monitor trap 14 functions.
 Control returns, via _exit(), to the TUTOR monitor.
 The only i/o functions supported are standard input and output which use the console serial port.

 The program, data, heap, and stack cannot exceed the 32K of available memory (actually 30K as the first 2K are used by exception vectors and